nens/threedi-docs/source/i_checking_schematisations.rst

 For a table of all the checks run on the schematisation, and their respective error codes, see the :ref:`current_schematisation_checks`.

-..
-TODO: kopje hieronder aanpassen als 3di toolbox plugin af is en zorgen dat deze uitleg dan daar staat.

 Visualising computational grids
 -------------------------------

-3Di builds a computational grid from schematisation data (stored in spatialite and rasters).
+3Di builds a computational grid from schematisation data (stored in geopackage and rasters).
 This computational grid is stored in a "gridadmin.h5" file.
 You can visualize these grids in the 3Di Modeller Interface.

 .. figure:: image/d_computational_grid.png